NyteshadeXT/PF2e-Core-Vault/3-Rules/Character Building/Feats/Scout's Charge.md

 * * *
 You meander around unpredictably, and then ambush your opponents without warning.

 Choose one enemy.
 Stride, [[Actions/Feint|Feint]] against that opponent, and then make a Strike against it.
-For your Feint, you can attempt a Stealth check instead of the Deception check that's usually required, using the terrain around you to surprise your foe.
+For your Feint, you can attempt a [[Actions/feint skill=stealth|feint skill=stealth]]{Stealth} check instead of the Deception check that's usually required, using the terrain around you to surprise your foe.

 *Source: Pathfinder Player Core 2*
 *ORC*